Docs (Advanced): Seal Files

 To seal documents stored in a top-level folder with a Client can view and edit access level, select the checkbox to the left of the documents you want to seal, then click Seal above the list.
 Or seal a folder so that all the documents inside it become sealed.

 All documents stored in a top-level folder with Client can view and edit access level are unsealed by default.
 When you seal them, their status changes.
-Click on the up-down arrow icon to the right of the Status heading if you want to see all sealed documents

 If you want to unseal a single file, you can also click on the three dots icon to the far right of the document’s name, then select Unseal.